eric780/journal-service/README.md

 **P0**
 Super simple new entry functionality by having the client pass in a date and some text.
 This will need to be safe and not allow overwrites on existing entries, or at least have some confirmation.
 The editor can be a really basic text box.
 We can apply a line width restriction on the client side.
+It would be nice if we could open a vim instance to capture text.

 **P1**
 We can be smart about what entries are missing (check the current date, any previous missing dates).

 ### Viewing all entries
 **P0**